It’s essential for recruitment companies to have a voice and to really engage their followers.

 So being a good community member with frequent communication means that these individuals are starting to get more and more loyal to your brand.
 You can then continue that process by then building advocacy.
 So now is the time when you’re ready to start deepening that relationship and really turning your power users into your ambassadors.

-How do you know what content you should be sharing into your community?
+How do you know what content you should be sharing with your community?